DawnDeWaay/tdd-amplify-react/README.md

 - This command created the following files in your project
   - `amplify/` - This directory contains Amplify configuration files.
-  - `src/aws-exports.js` - This is file is ignored in [.gitignore](https://git-scm.com/docs/gitignore) and will not be committed to git or pushed up to GitHub.
+  - `src/aws-exports.js` - This file is ignored in [.gitignore](https://git-scm.com/docs/gitignore) and will not be committed to git or pushed up to GitHub.
 This file will contain AWS credentials and information that should not be shared publicly.
 - This command created the following resources on AWS
   - UnauthRole AWS::IAM::Role
   - AuthRole AWS::IAM::Role